-- the timing of the intervention (whether it was specified as early [as defined in relation to time of diagnosis or minimum period of time prior to death] or not); - the target population of the intervention (patients with cancer only or patients with mixed diagnoses, given the interest in expanding palliative care to patients with other progressive diseases);9 and - the type of service provided in the palliative care intervention (i.e., whether the level of provider training was characterized as specialist [with input from care providers described as having a palliative care specialty or certification] or generalist [with input from experienced care providers without reference to a specialty or certification]).
+- the timing of the intervention (whether it was specified as early [as defined in relation to time of diagnosis or minimum period of time prior to death] or not); - the target population of the intervention (patients with cancer only or patients with mixed diagnoses, given the interest in expanding palliative care to patients with other progressive diseases);9 and - the type of service provided in the intervention (i.e., whether the level of provider training was characterized as specialist [with input from care providers described as having a palliative care specialty or certification] or generalist [with input from experienced care providers without reference to a specialty or certification]).

 A potential hurdle to drawing conclusions across studies is variability in the design of the outpatient palliative care interventions.
-As such, we investigated the potential contrast in outcomes between studies in which the intervention was described as being delivered by a care team incorporating individuals with higher specialist training or one made up of individuals with clinical experience in delivering palliative or end-of-life care and/or some level of in-service training, but not described as certified in palliative care medicine.

-We recognized that the evidence base might lack detailed descriptions of the interventions, including the type of training the palliative care providers received.
-Additionally, the HPM certification (as described in Section 2 on page 9) was not available until 2008.
+As such, we investigated the potential contrast in outcomes between studies in which the intervention was described as being delivered by a care team incorporating individuals with higher specialist training (i.e., a specialist approach), or one made up of individuals with basic clinical experience in delivering palliative or end-of-life care and/or some level of inservice training but not described as receiving a specialty certification (i.e., a generalist approach).
+We also recognized that some of the literature lacked detailed descriptions of the interventions, including the type of training and education the palliative care providers received, making it difficult to ascertain whether the care team involved a specialized palliative care provider.
+Additionally, the HPM certification (as described in Section 2) was not available until 2008.
 Despite these limitations, we tried to determine if outcomes may have been influenced by the type of service (i.e., specialist vs. generalist) patients received in the palliative care intervention groups.

 The comparator treatment of interest was usual care (also referred to variously in the literature as standard care), which was typically defined with very little detail beyond that it incorporated standard access to clinical services provided at the study site.
-Our review focused on specific clinical benefits reported in terms of patient QoL, mood, symptom burden, patient satisfaction, health care resource utilization (HRU), psychosocial outcomes, caregiver impact, and survival.
+Notably, our inclusion of the 2015 Bakitas study11 on early versus delayed palliative care was primarily based on the outcomes reported at three months, which was the point at which the standard care group began receiving the intervention; comparisons between groups beyond this point were considered for our subgroup analysis of the timing of the intervention.
+Our review focused on specific clinical benefits reported in terms of patient QoL, mood, symptom burden, patient satisfaction, health care resource utilization (HRU), psychosocial and spiritual outcomes, caregiver impact, and survival.